mangalam-research/wed/README.rst

 <https://saucelabs.com/opensauce>`_ to improve support for platforms
 other than PC-based Chrome and Firefox.
 Stay tuned.

-Wed is primarily developed using a recent version of Chrome (version 28) and a recent version of Firefox (version 22) for testing.
+Wed is primarily developed using a recent version of Chrome (version 29; versions 26, 27 and 28 have also been used earlier) and a recent version of Firefox (version 23; versions 20, 21, and 22 have also been used earlier) for testing.
 Ideally wed should work with recent versions of other browsers but since it is not routinely tested with those browsers there may be bugs specific to running wed in those browsers.
 File an issue in github if you find a problem with IE 9 or higher or a relatively recent other kind of desktop browser or (obviously) with the browsers used for testing wed.
 In order of decreasing likelihood, support for the following cases is unlikely to ever materialize due to a lack of development resources:

 * Browsers for phones and tablets.
 * Versions of Chrome and Firefox older than those mentioned above.